 Note: The underlying issue will be solved by following the method, but please note that software rendering takes a very long time to complete compared to hardware rendering.

-1. Open the project that is causing errors, then select File and click on Project Settings followed by General… option.
+1. Open the project that is causing errors, then select File.
+Click on Project Settings followed by General… option as shown.

 2. In the General tab, click on the Renderer dropdown and choose Mercury Playback Engine Software Only.
 Click on OK to save the task.